Speed33 Owners Gallery

 If you want heritage in roadsters, no need to look any further than the Grand National Roadster Show now proudly organized by Mr. John Buck and held each January at the Pomona, California Fairplex.
 Re-constructed on stage during the three-day show in January 2009, this bright blue and red Speed33 had numerous talented hands involved in the build.
 There is an entire website devoted to the build, the talents involved and the products used in the build: http://www.rodshows.com/gnrs/build-a-rod.html

-Mr. John Buck has also recently been invited to join the illustrious L.A.
+Mr. John Buck has been invited to join the illustrious L.A.
 Roadsters club that puts on the L.A.
 Fathers Day show - so expect to see this Speed33 around for quite a long time.
 American Speed Company, Roush Performance and Total Cost Involved were the major sponsors - and we proudly call this Speed33 our own.
-Look for the car to be visiting shows throughout the season and throughout the country.
-We featured it in our display at the NSRA Nationals in Louisville last August.
+Look for the car to be visiting shows throughout the country.

 Retallack Rod Shop Speed33